SkeletonMan03/FZRFIDFuzzerListGen/README.md

 ## Why?
 I keep seeing skids on Discord asking for fuzzer lists not understanding the point of it at all.
 It does actually have use in a Red Team Engagement.

+# Disclaimer
+I am *absolutely* not responsible if you get in trouble for tampering with a reader.
+(Yes, fuzzing is tampering).